Existential Arithmetic at Bread Level

 The machine looked at all this and said, “I can do a version of that before lunch.”

 Not the best version.
-Not always the true version.
-Often not even a safe version.
+Not always true.
+Often not safe.
 But a version.
-And in many offices, a version is enough to start bargaining down the human being.
+In many offices, a version is enough to start bargaining down the human being.

 People think AI must replace a whole worker before it matters.
 Wrong.
-It only has to weaken the worker’s bargaining power.
-It only has to make the employer wonder, “Do I need this person full-time?
-Can I hire cheaper?
-Can I delay?
-Can I ask one person to do the work of three with a subscription and a smile?”
+It only has to weaken bargaining power.
+It only has to make an employer wonder whether one person can do the work of three with a subscription and a smile.
 The roof does not need to collapse for the room to become unlivable.
 One steady leak above the bed will do.

-So when someone asks me about career ladder prospects, I feel a small laugh forming somewhere near the liver.
+So when someone asks about career prospects, I feel a laugh forming somewhere near the liver.

-Of course, not everything disappears.
-That is too simple, and simple lies are still lies.
-Work will remain.
-Real work always remains, because reality is untidy.
-Someone must still fix the broken system, calm the angry client, find the missing file, notice the false number, understand the human mess behind the official process.
-The world is not a spreadsheet.
-It is a leaking bucket being carried through traffic by a man who has also forgotten his umbrella.
+Of course not all work disappears.
+That would be too neat, and neat lies are still lies.
+Real work remains because reality is untidy.
+Someone must fix the broken system, calm the angry client, find the missing file, notice the false number, and understand the human mess behind the official process.

 But the old confidence has cracked.